FishWise at Seafood Expo North America – Navigating Seafood Trade and Legislation in 2017

 Rather than trying to tackle all compliance issues at once, take a gradual, incremental approach.
 “The first thing you’ve got to do is get out a supplier expectations letter to establish the non-negotiable expectations for everyone you buy from,” Jack Scott suggested.
 Companies also need independent verification in their supply chains which may come from certifications, third party audits, or a combination of the two.
 Ken Kennedy highlighted the importance of having a plan in place before government enforcement action takes place.
 Companies can start by engaging in a supply chain risk assessment, based on particular products, where they are sourced from, and supplier compliance practices.
 The Department of Labor’s app, Sweat and Toil, can help identify products and supply chains that may require additional scrutiny.
 Although the various steps of compliance may seem overwhelming, Michael Littenberg wants companies to know that they can turn to multi-stakeholder initiatives, such as the Seafood Task Force or ISSARA Institute, for help.
 Once companies begin to take action, disclosure acts such as the California Transparency in Supply Chains Act and the UK Modern Slavery Act serve as opportunities for companies to highlight social responsibility initiatives and improvements within their supply chains.

-For more information on reducing human trafficking and labor risks in the seafood industry, please visit to FishWise’s human rights resources page.
+For more information on reducing human trafficking and labor risks in the seafood industry, please visit to FishWise’s social responsibility resources page.